DIY Butcher Block & Wood Countertop Reviews

 Wood and Butcher Block Countertop Reviews

 Jill recently DIYed her herringbone wood countertops in her kitchen makeover — and they are stunning!
-See the full tutorial here.
+See the full tutorial here at The Rozy Home.

 “I created the countertops using 2″ white oak and cut them into small blocks.
 I placed the blocks into a herringbone pattern and finished them with a white wash pattern.
 I think that with wood counters, you have to really stay on top of them.
 I’m terrible about not following behind my kids with a sponge so sometimes it takes a bit to find messes.
 When I do find them, a simple scrub and they are good to go.
 Note: I put 3 coats of Watco on the back countertops and only 2 on the front.
 I honestly think the island could use about 4 or 5 because of its constant use.”